Enquire

 Nilaveli Beach

-With its expansive shoreline caressed by azure waters, Nilaveli Beach offers an enchanting backdrop for romantic strolls along its golden sands.
-Embrace the exotic allure of the East as you immerse yourselves in thrilling water sports activities like scuba diving, snorkelling, and fishing.
-Delight in the refreshing embrace of the ocean waves as you swim its crystalline waters.
+With its expansive shoreline embraced by azure waters, Nilaveli Beach provides a captivating backdrop for romantic strolls along its golden sands.
+Immerse yourself in the exotic charm of the East as you engage in exhilarating water sports such as scuba diving, snorkelling, and fishing.
+Delight in the refreshing touch of the ocean waves as you swim in its crystal-clear waters.

 Uppuveli Beach

-While slightly smaller in size, Uppuveli Beach exudes its charm and allure.
-Dive deep into the ocean’s mysteries with a unique deep-sea diving experience, uncovering ancient shipwrecks.
-Indulge in the serenity of this idyllic beach as you relax on its shores, basking in the warmth of the sun and the gentle sea breeze.
+Although somewhat smaller in size, Uppuveli Beach radiates charm and allure.
+Discover the ocean’s mysteries through a unique deep-sea diving adventure that reveals ancient shipwrecks.
+Savour the tranquility of this idyllic beach as you relax on its shores, basking in the warmth of the sun and the gentle sea breeze.

 Kanniya Hot Springs

-Trincomalee’s Kanniya Hot Springs is steeped in myth and mystique, dating back over 5000 years to the reign of King Ravana.
-According to legend, these thermal springs emerged from the earth when King Ravana, grieving the loss of his mother, performed sacred rites by striking his sword into the ground at seven different locations.
-The result was a miraculous outpouring of warm, healing waters that have flowed ceaselessly ever since.
-Tales from the Ramayana and Mahabharata further embellish the springs’ significance, portraying them as sacred sites with curative properties revered by ancient pilgrims.
+Trincomalee’s Kanniya Hot Springs is steeped in myth and mystique, with a history that stretches back over 5,000 years to the reign of King Ravana.
+According to legend, these thermal springs emerged from the earth when King Ravana, mourning the loss of his mother, performed sacred rites by striking his sword into the ground at seven different locations.
+The result was a miraculous outpouring of warm,

 Today, this enigmatic complex, protected by the archaeological department, invites couples to explore its ancient wonders.
-Experience the tranquil ambience and therapeutic benefits of the hot springs, which are believed to possess healing properties for various ailments.
-Visit during the serene morning hours to enjoy the site’s mystical charm in relative solitude, allowing you to connect deeply with its rich history and mythical origins.
+Experience the serene atmosphere and therapeutic benefits of the hot springs, which are believed to have healing properties for various ailments.
+Visit during the calm morning hours to appreciate the site’s mystical charm in relative solitude, allowing for a deeper connection with its rich history and mythical origins.

 Naval History Museum